ianrastall/text-utils/books/ada/book-ada-02.md

 The upfront investment in Ada's type system delivers significant long-term
 benefits:

-- **Reduced debugging time**: 80% of bugs are caught at compile time
+- **Reduced debugging time**: 80% of bugs are caught at compile time[^compile-stat]
 - **Improved maintainability**: Code is self-documenting through meaningful types
 - **Enhanced safety**: Prevents unit mix-ups, range errors, and invalid states
 - **Lower long-term costs**: Systems built with Ada require significantly less maintenance than equivalent systems in other languages

+[^compile-stat]: Self-reported project averages; see the caveats later in this section for context before citing.

 Public case studies from organizations such as the European Space Agency and Boeing have reported notable reductions in concurrency bugs and maintenance